Firefall (video game): History

+In 2013, Red 5 Studios attempted to promote the game by commissioning West Coast Customs to create a custom bus, dubbed the "Firefall Mobile Gaming Unit".
+Intended to expand via hydraulics and host LAN competitions, the project faced significant issues when the bus was delivered late, over-budget, and missed major conference premieres.

 On December 20, 2013, Red 5 Board of Directors voted out Mark Kern of CEO position, Kern was the last of Red 5′s four founders with the company, all of whom formerly worked at Blizzard Entertainment.

 On May 26, 2015, Chris Whiteside, the former lead producer of ArenaNet on Guild Wars, then the design director for Guild Wars 2, attended an interview as a member of Red 5 Studios, stated “We’ve been through the fire, and we’ve grown close.
 These guys (Red 5 Studios) have bonded into a truly collaborative business, and our overall plan is to become the best online world building studio in the business.
 We know what people remember from our checkered past, but we know we can prove we’ve come through the fire and controversy ready and raring.”

 Red 5 Studios in November 2015 laid off 40 employees (including Chris Whiteside) and several more in December 2015.
-On December 25, 2015 many employees did not receive their paycheck instead receiving a letter: "Hi Team, I regret to inform you that Red5 currently does not have the funds necessary to meet our payroll scheduled for today Friday, December 25.
+On December 25, 2015, Christmas Day, many employees received a letter in lieu of a paycheck: "Hi Team, I regret to inform you that Red5 currently does not have the funds necessary to meet our payroll scheduled for today Friday, December 25.
 Due to this, there will not be payroll paid this week.
 Red5 and The9, our parent company, is currently working to resolve this, during the holidays, as soon as possible.
 We are hopeful we’ll be able to resolve this and will update the team immediately."

 In July 2016, all of the Red5 development team, including the community manager FadedPez, had been fired.
 There were no official statements regarding the future of Firefall from The9, but it was confirmed that the servers were still on, however the authenticating servers for new players were not.
 As of July 7, 2017, the servers were officially shut down.

 Reception

 Firefall launched in 2014 to mixed reviews primarily criticizing the quest design as repetitive and lackluster group play mechanics, as well as slow world-travel between areas.
-Contrasting this, it has been praised for its friendly player community and visually pleasing panoramic areas.